Video Game Review: Subdivision Infinity DX

 It’s all serviceable, but it feels more like Zero-G fighting in a third-person shooter than flying around a sophisticated aircraft.
 In the sparsely populated reaches of space, the game never manages to create any real sensation of speed or even forward motion.
 Instead, stationary objects like asteroids and outposts feel like they’re just getting bigger.
 While we didn’t mind how it handled, those looking for intense ship-to-ship combat are likely to find it lacking.

-Subdivision Infinity DX is a decent looking game, whether docked or in handheld mode, though we preferred the latter where the small screen keeps the detail work sharp.
+Subdivision Infinity DX is a decent looking game, whether docked or in handheld mode, though we preferred the latter as the small screen keeps the detail work sharp.
 Weapon effects and explosions are enjoyable as well.
 The generic music does little to enhance the presentation, nor do the static image screens that are used to move the narrative forward.

-As to the story, there’s not a lot there.
-You respond to a distress call and find a lot more trouble than you were looking for.
+As for the story, there’s not a lot there.
+You respond to a distress call and find a lot more trouble than you were bargaining for.
 AV-2, the ship’s automated pilot, will fill in some secondary info as you clear missions and jump to new locations, but it’s completely text based and doesn’t move the needle one way or the other.
 At best, it provides marginal context for whatever battle you’re about to enter.

 Each location you travel to will contain a series of five missions, culminating in some kind of “boss” fight.
 As you complete missions you’ll earn coins, gear crates, blueprints and more, all of which can then be used to purchase and/or upgrade new ships and weapons.
-Missions can be replayed as often as you’d like, and there are also open-ended exploration levels where you can fly around in an attempt to locate materials and other goodies.
+Missions can be replayed as often as you’d like, and there are also open-ended exploration levels in which you can fly around in an attempt to locate materials and other goodies.

 Like pretty much everything else with Subdivision Infinity DX, it’s fine.
 There’s nothing here that’s going to infuriate you or stand out for being poorly executed or thought out.
 At the same time, there’s nothing particularly memorable or exciting going on, either.